top of page

 Screen Shot 2022-07-01 at 11.41.47 AM.png

-Ellis was openly adopted and grew up in Portland, Oregon.
-She currently lives in Portland with her cat, Lucifer.
-Ellis attended Evergreen State College, where her studies focused on Indigenous justice and utilizing dance to tell the story.
-She is deeply drawn to using music and visual art as a way to help understand and process our experiences.
-Ellis is also dedicated to working with dancers to create a more equitable and body positive environment in the world of dance.
+Ellis currently lives in Portland with their cat, Lucifer.
+Ellis attended Evergreen State College, studying Indigenous justice and storytelling through dance.
+She is deeply drawn to using music and visual art to help understand and integrate our experiences.

 bottom of page